Make silver bell Christmas ornaments made using mini bell shaped Jell-O molds.

 I found the 3 bell shaped jello molds at a local antique/thrift shop.
 At $1 each they were a little pricey but I knew they were perfect ornament material.

 I had these paper templates or cutouts or decorative papers in my junk stash.
 Not sure what to call them.
-I bought a whole pad at Tuesday Morning and have been including a few sheets from the pad in my craft box giveaways.
+The pad of templates came from Tuesday Morning.

-The bell Christmas ornaments are so easy to make and take no time at all.
-I started by laying the paper stencil on the bell and spraying lightly with white spray paint.
+The bell Christmas ornaments are easy to make and take no time at all.
+I started the project by laying the paper stencil on the bell (hollow side down) and spraying lightly with white spray paint.

 The only thing left to do was attach the hanger to the ornament.
 I used hot glue and held the ribbon/twine combo to the bell with a popsicle stick until the glue set.
 The popsicle stick is a finger saver.
 Sometimes I use tweezers but I couldn’t locate them in my newly organized workshop.